Ratan Dewasi Desai: Career

 Ratan Dewasi first started politics as a student leader by joining the student political organization National Student Union of India (a unit of the Congress Party).
-He was always and any time ready for student interest in order to solve the problems of poor and backward students, he was always a pioneer in protest and protest against the administration and in view of his skilful leadership ability and youthful zeal, the party High Command in 1997 entrusted the responsibility of district president of Sirohi District, N.S.U.I.
-After that, Dewasi continued to win the maximum number of candidates with his ability, dedication and hard work to win the party's candidates and reinvigorated the organization across the district.
+A pioneer in protest and protest against the administration and in view of his leadership and zeal, the party High Command in 1997 entrusted the responsibility of district president of Sirohi District, N.S.U.I.

 Rajasthan Assembly elections

 He has been elected to the Rajasthan Legislative Assembly elections for two terms.
 He was elected in 2008 for the first term and then in 2023 from Raniwara as a member of the Indian National Congress.